priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Sets
+**One-liner**: Collections with no duplicates - automatically removes repeats and fast membership testing.
+**Concept**: Unordered collections of unique elements.
+Automatically remove duplicates and provide fast membership testing and set operations.
 **Analogy**: Like a VIP club - no duplicates allowed, and you can quickly check membership.
 ```python
 vip_members = {1, 2, 3, 3, 4}  # Automatically becomes {1, 2, 3, 4}